Statutory Maternity Pay and Maternity Leave

 During the time an Employee is on statutory maternity leave she will remain entitled to the benefit of all the terms and conditions of employment which would have applied if she had not been absent.
 The right does not extend to remuneration.

-Normal notice of termination of the contract of employment applies (Employers can dismiss a woman who is on maternity leave, they just have to be careful to ensure they do it in the same manner as they would is she was not on leave)
+- Normal notice of termination of the contract of employment applies (Employers can dismiss a woman who is on maternity leave, they just have to be careful to ensure they do it in the same manner as they would if she was not on leave)

 Operating the SMP scheme